seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 3
 ```

-download initially.
+download initially; others load as the user scrolls.
+This saves bandwidth and speeds up first render.

----
+***

-# The Hidden Architecture
+# The Hidden Architecture of an Image

 When a browser requests an image: